 The 12-story structure they came up with (scheduled for a grand opening ceremony on April 30) succeeds esthetically, programmatically, and what is increasingly important in any new building nowadays, environmentally.
 It is named after the parents of major donor (and law school alum), Orioles owner Peter G. Angelos.

-Designing for a Small, Busy Space
+Designing for a Cramped Spot

 The one-acre site is a roughly triangular plot of land left over from the construction of the Jones Falls Expressway, which borders it on the north and east sides.
 The other boundaries are heavily-trafficked Charles and Mount Royal.